CapAllan/savvy-portfolio-a-caprola/README.md

 ## Thanks for the shout out

-*I like to take sideways selfies when I drive*
+*I like to take sideways selfies when I drive fast*
 ![yup yup](assets/me.jpg)

 ### Check out my website